CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Introduction

 \begin{enumerate} \item \textbf{Benchmark suite.} A top-down collection of representative ML workloads, optimized microbenchmarks, and the semantic primitives (semantically atomic, like multiplication) that underlie them. \item \textbf{Hardware profiler.} An automated tool that extracts runtime, power, and microarchitectural statistics on both AMD and Intel CPUs, averaged across multiple runs under varied parameter sets. \item \textbf{Performance model.} A lightweight additive model that extrapolates primitive-level measurements to predict end-to-end runtime and energy within milliseconds, enabling efficient design-space exploration. \end{enumerate}

-\minisection{Contributions.} \begin{itemize} \item We present \name, the first open-source, end-to-end characterization framework for CKKS FHE workloads on commodity CPUs. \item We curate and release a comprehensive benchmark suite spanning popular ML applications, targeted microbenchmarks, and underlying primitives. \item We develop an automated profiler that collects unified performance, power, and security metrics across processor vendors and parameterized inputs. \item We devise a fast performance-prediction model that estimates runtime and energy from primitive-level statistics. \item We validate the model experimentally, distill architectural insights, and illustrate how \name accelerates collaborative research on FHE algorithms and systems. \end{itemize}
+\minisection{Contributions.} \begin{itemize} \item We present \name, the first open-source, end-to-end characterization framework for CKKS FHE workloads on commodity CPUs. \item We curate and release a comprehensive benchmark suite spanning popular ML applications, targeted microbenchmarks, and underlying primitives. \item We develop an automated profiler that collects unified performance, power, and security metrics across processor vendors and parameterized inputs. \item We devise a fast prediction model that estimates performance from primitive-level statistics. \item We validate the model experimentally, distill architectural insights, and illustrate how \name accelerates research on FHE algorithms and systems. \end{itemize}